klajdiqirko/courseraPML/PMLproj.md

 testing <- testing[,c(ABCDE[-26],"problem_id")]
 ```

-** Building the Prediction Models**
+**Building the Prediction Models**
 We will build 3 different prediction models, one using the random forest algorithm, one using boosting with trees and the last one using support vector machines with radial basis function kernel.
 We should not forget to set the seed so that we get the same subsets when applying cross-validation during the training of the models.
 Notice we are using the trainControl function to set the cross validation method to repeated cv with 10 resamples and 5 repetitions.
 Iran it and it takes very long for all three algorithms to run.
-Thus for the sake of the assignment i will run it with just 5 reamples and 3 repetititions.
+Thus for the sake of the assignment i will run it with just 5 resamples and 3 repetitions.
 I am commenting out svm since it takes 2 days to run.
 For the third method i will use is trees.

 ```r
 # fitcontrol parameters are going to be used for all three methods to make it possible for us to fairly compare them.